-For many children, playing with their parent’s smartphone is their first introduction to photography.
-Do your kids love-snapping selfies with you and adding a funny filter or stickers?
-If you’d like to encourage their creative side through the use of apps, here are a few suggestions for photo-based fun that you can enjoy together.
-Don’t forget to consider online safety when using photo sharing apps and use parental controls or supervision when children are using smartphones as one or two of the apps we have included do have share to social media options.
+For many children, playing with their parent’s smartphones is their first introduction to photography.
+Do your kids love snapping selfies with you and adding a funny filter or stickers?
+If you’d like to encourage their creative side through the use of apps, here are a few suggestions for kids photo apps that you can enjoy together.
+Don’t forget to consider online safety when using photo-sharing apps and use parental controls or supervision when children are using smartphones as one or two of the apps we have included do have share to social media options.

 Does your little one love drawing?
-Squigglefish may be five years old but it’s still a super simple and fun app that budding artists and shutterbugs will love playing with.
-This app allows you to bring your own illustrations of marine life and sea based objects into your own sea scene.
-Just draw, photograph and then start to play.
+Squigglefish maybe five years old but it’s still a super simple and fun app that budding artists and shutterbugs will love playing with.
+This app allows you to bring your own illustrations of marine life and sea-based objects into your own sea scene.
+Just draw photographs and then start to play.
 This app is available for iOS devices and costs £2.99.

 Want to know what the whole family will look like in ten years time?
-Aging booth offers you the opportunity to peek into the future to see what lines, creases and grey hairs may appear in front of the camera in years to come.
-This is instant aging app allows you to choose just one face to work with in a group photo, so you can give a single person a makeover or age everyone in minutes.
+Ageing booth offers you the opportunity to peek into the future to see what lines, creases and grey hairs may appear in front of the camera in years to come.
+This is an instant ageing app allows you to choose just one face to work within a group photo, so you can give a single person a makeover or age everyone in minutes.
 There are options to share to social media platforms, so it’s best used on your phone or tablet in a supervised setting.
 This is another free to download app for iOS.

-Have your children gotten into photography via apps on your smartphone?
+Have your children gotten into kids photo apps on your smartphone?
 Take a look at our post Getting children into photography to encourage their interest further.